andiandi13/DBZ-Recut-subsync/README.md

 By default, the script won't generate subtitle lines for duplicated clips (as a safety measure against unwanted duplicates).
 If you intentionally reuse a voice clip, for instance in a flashback, add the Asubboost effect (on audio clips) or Fsync (on video clips) to that clip to force subtitle generation for it.

+"Asubboost" and "Fsync" were also chosen as mnemonics: "A subtitle boost" and "Force synchronization"

+#### Compatibility of the script with other projects

+This script is not made specifically for Dragon Ball Z Recut.
+Actually, it can be compatible with any project made with kdenlive, but you will have to either :
+- Edit the script "Extract_timecodes.py" located in _dependencies folder, so that it doesn't look for audio files named "video synced", and replace that by another phrase unique to your own filenames
+- Or, rename your video or audio tracks and include "video synced" in their filenames

 </details>